texonom/notion-node/README.md

 # Texonom Notion

 This repository is fork of [React Notion X](https://github.com/NotionX/react-notion-x).
 Refactored with [Turboplate](https://github.com/seonglae/turboplate).
-Search API and Property rendering are maintained in this project.
+Search API, Backlinks and Property rendering are maintained in this project.

 ![Property](image/property.png)